 The written part of the entrance examination at Semmelweis University is carried out using the online Moodle interface.
 Applicants can take the online tests using their own computers at home.

-The written examination is a multiple choice test in Medical Biology, Medical Chemistry, General English and Biomedical English.
-Each topic consists of 20 questions.
+The written examination is an online test in Medical Biology, Medical Chemistry, General English and Biomedical English.
+Each part consists of 20 questions.

 The personal interview, which focuses on the applicant’s professional attitude, affinity and motivation towards medical sciences, as well as on their communication skills in English and it also includes an oral examination to measure the applicant’s knowledge in the above disciplines.

 The interviews including the oral exam will take place after the written tests.
-They will be held in person by default, but online interviews on the Zoom platform may be also introduced depending on the status of the epidemic.
+They will be held in person or online via the Zoom platform..
 Applicants will be notified in a timely manner of the offline or online nature of each interview so that they can prepare.

 When and where

-Exams will be held regularly, once or twice a week from early March to mid-July.
+Exams will be held regularly, once or twice a week from early March until the end of June.
 The exact dates and times will be provided to the applicants having submitted their application(s) in the University’s online application system SEMAPHOR.
 Final details and instructions regarding a specific exam will be sent to our applicants having signed up to the particular exam.